JDBFinanceGraduate/JDBFinanceGraduate/README.md

 Hi 👋 My name is Jacoby
 =======================

-Enhancing my Financial/Data Analysis Skills through Coding Language Mastery
+Enhancing my Data Analysis Skills through Coding Language Mastery
 ---------------------------------------------------------------------------

 Financial Professional in the healthcare industry with a newfound love for coding languages and data manipulation.